kurealnum/non-profit-link/README.md

 # TODO LIST (I might forget to update this, just FYI)
 #### Login page + Register page + SSID's (Session ID's)
--Reference most of this from CS50
+-Reference most of this from CS50 DONE

+-Finalize/fix DB files (for login/register at least) DONE

 -Required password length, required type of email

 -Use https://memegen.link for some apologies

--Signup right now will just be for a user, but when we have
+-Signup right now will just be for a user, but when I'm ready for "non-profit" users I'll add them too

 #### Finish search function
 -Can take from CS50, but I'll have to tweak it a little bit